deuxfleurs-org/garage/doc/book/src/quick_start/index.md

 Use the following command to launch the Garage server with our configuration file:

 ```
-garage server -c garage.toml
+RUST_LOG=garage=info garage server -c garage.toml
 ```

-By default, Garage displays almost no output.
 You can tune Garage's verbosity as follows (from less verbose to more verbose):

 ```
 RUST_LOG=garage=info garage server -c garage.toml